 The Mission of the Cornell Food and Brand Lab is this: “We change how food is purchased, prepared, and consumed.
 Using new tools of behavioral science, we invent healthy eating solutions for consumers, companies, and communities.
 We invent, redesign, and empower.”
 We invent solutions for companies to help consumers eat healthier (100-calorie packs, new products, new positioning, new markets).
 On a mass scale we help redesign cafeterias, grocery stores, restaurants, homes, and workplaces to make it profitably easier for consumers to eat healthier.
-We empower consumers to make small changes that nudge their eating habits and health of their families.
+We empower consumers to make small changes and nudges that improve their eating habits and the health of their families.
 Each year we publish 20+ new ideas in academic journals, and we appear in media around the world.

 Outreach and Extension Focus

 As noted above, “We change how food is purchased, prepared, and consumed.
 Using new tools of behavioral science, we invent healthy eating solutions for consumers, companies, and communities.
 We invent, redesign, and empower.”
-At the Food and Brand Lab, we focus on programs that are scalable (like the Smarter Lunchroom approach – now in 25,000+ US schools), and we aggressively disseminate our findings through outreach partners and the media.
+At the Food and Brand Lab, we focus on programs that are scalable (like the Smarter Lunchroom Movement approach – now in 30,000+ US schools), and we aggressively disseminate our findings through outreach partners and the media.

 There are four objectives that I incorporate into my planning for a course and in my preparation for each class session.
 I call them the 4-Cs: 1.
 Critical thinking, 2.
 Curiosity, 3.
 Character, and 4.
 Community.
 My goal each day is to change a student’s thinking and outlook in a way that elevates their life and the lives of others.